MirandaMG20/total_recall/README.md

 1. Declare a variable animal.
 Set it to be either "cow" or something else
 2. Write code that will print out "mooooo" if the it is equal to cow
-3. Change your code so that if the variable animalis anything other than a cow, it will print `"Hey!
+3. Change your code so that if the variable animals anything other than a cow, it will print `"Hey!
 You're not a cow."`
 4. Commit

 ### Driver's Ed